TheScientist101/astra/README.md

 - 2 Joysticks, configured for mode 2 control
 - 4 configurable buttons (+2 from the joysticks)

-The PCB and firmware for the transmitter can be found in the `controller/` folder
+The PCB, firmware, and case for the transmitter can be found in the `controller/` folder

 ## Pictures